 In response to COVID-19 and schools moving to virtual learning, Helps Education Fund developed and tested a new model for implementing the HELPS program virtually.
 Pilot tests suggest that our virtual approach is just as effective as our in-person approach to HELPS.

-Starting in October 2020, we will offer online workshops for educators to learn our Virtual HELPS Program.
-Attendees will also receive (absolutely free) our systematically developed digital tools to accompany Virtual HELPS implementation.
+We are now offering online trainings for educators to learn our Virtual HELPS Program.
+Attendees will receive (absolutely free) our systematically developed digital tools to accompany Virtual HELPS implementation.

-For more information or to pre-register, please contact Janice Pidgeon at email@example.com.
+For more information, please contact Janice Pidgeon at firstname.lastname@example.org.

 Note: we will soon offer training for teachers to use either the One-on-One (adult-student) version of Virtual HELPS or the version that can be used with small groups of 2-5 students.
 Contact Janice to specify if you are interested in learning the One-on-One version, the Small-Group version, or both.

 Helping Early Literacy with Practice Strategies for Small Groups (HELPS-SG)